pseudonym117/Riot-Watcher/README.rst

     from riotwatcher.legacy import RiotWatcher

-This legacy wrapper SEEMS to work ok, but i would HIGHLY encourage everyone to switch to the new API in the standard riotwatcher package.
+This legacy wrapper SEEMS to work ok, but I would HIGHLY encourage everyone to switch to the new API in the standard riotwatcher package.

 Testing